unexpectedjs/unexpected/documentation/api/addAssertion.md

 ## Flags

-Flags allow defining different versions of an assertion, where some words can be included when the assertion is invoked to yield different behaviour:
+Flags allow assertions to define modifiers which can alter the behaviour of the assertion.
+The most common example is the `not` flag which requests that the assertion be negated:

 <!-- unexpected-markdown freshExpect:true -->